 Compared to the CPUs, GPUs provide huge performance speedups during deep learning training.
-This is analyzed from the following bar chart.
 The ResNet-50 model is trained with a batch size of 64.

 Speedup with multi-GPUs

 Training on double GPUs enhanced the performance significantly, be it P100 or 1080 Ti.
 However, the P100 was not much faster than the 1080 Ti (with double GPUs).
-There was only slight improvement, as clear from the line plot below.
+There was only slight improvement.

 Half-Precision (FP16) Performance